-Existing trees, in particular those protected under the site-wide TPO, and species-rich hedgerows, should be retained and integrated into the design of the Park.
+Existing trees, in particular those protected under TPO, and species-rich hedgerows should be retained and integrated into the design of the Park.
 Appropriate new planting should be introduced to assist in framing views towards the Hall, and defining the landscape character of different areas.